 Bell passed away on 8 October 2014, due to complications after an operation.

-In early September, techno DJ Sunil Sharpe raised the topic of commemorating the five-year anniversary of Mark’s passing, with a callout on Twitter to play out favourite LFO track ‘nice and loud’ at some point today to pay tribute to this electronic trailblazer.
+In September 2019, techno DJ Sunil Sharpe raised the topic of commemorating the five-year anniversary of Mark’s passing, with a callout on Twitter to play out favourite LFO track ‘nice and loud’ at some point today to pay tribute to this electronic trailblazer.

 This October 8th it’ll be 5 years since Mark Bell (LFO) passed away.
 We should commemorate him and his contribution to music that day.
 General idea would be to blast out “LFO” (or whatever track you love most) nice and loud wherever you are, perhaps at a certain time that day— Sunil Sharpe (@sunilsharpe) September 5, 2019